mrsanz/Resume-Builder/resume.md

 Engineering Manager _(2014 – Present)_

-* Manages two geographically dispersed teams totaling 11 developers.
+* Manage execution by working with teams to set realistic quality goals and deadlines for sprint work.
-* One team articulates best practices and generates application framework standards that facilitate ongoing, revenue generating development related to Thetus Corporation’s core products.
+* Foster cross team collaboration by engaging peers across the organization by finding solutions that enable success for all parties.
-* The second team focuses on cutting edge innovation; creating new mobile applications and products that enable clients to rapidly capture and share event data for timely analytics.
+* Support team members by ensuring that each indidividiual has daily and quarterly goals that they are tracking successes against these goals.
+As a result on average three of my team members have recieved public recongition and/or promotions each fiscal quarter.
-* Implement a daily productivity hour dedicated to technical research to provide all team members with opportunities to enhance current skills, learn new skills, and grow personally and professionally.
-As a result of these practices, at least two team members have received promotions each fiscal quarter.
+* Meet with individuals weekly to foster communication, growth, provide feedback, set and track progress against individual performance.
-* Meet with direct reports weekly to foster communication and growth, provide feedback, set and track progress against individual and team performance goals.
+* Guide teams by ensuring each project has a focus and that feedback is actionable.
-* Collaborates across divisions including Design, Product, Business, Customer Support and Operations to exceed contractual obligations worth over six million dollars.
+* Promote broader organizational growth by determining how individuals and teams impact the larger organizational goals in stakeholder demos.
-* Works closely with internal stakeholders and customers to satisfy customer needs and to guarantee that product development proceeds on scope according to schedule within the allocated budget
+* Work to promote best practices for engineering by providing recommentations as an active member on the Engineering Technology Governance council.
-* Institutes best practices for testing and documentation to ensure feature requirements are met in the current and future releases.
+* Actively collaborate across divisions including Design, Product, Business, Customer Support and Operations to exceed contractual obligations worth over six million dollars.

 Design Integration Lead *(2012 – 2014)*